dwmkerr/gpx-routes/README.md

 TODO

+### Whitegill / Pavey / Langdales

+- [ ] todo: loft crag is in the wrong place
+- [ ] todo: the route to thunacar knott is contrived

 ## Route Developer Guide

 This is the process I currently follow to build routes.
 It is still work in progress, and elements of it I may end up automating or building a command-line tool to simplify.